Cortisol: The Stress Hormone.

 How to decrease cortisol levels with essential oils:

-Research shows that the benefits of petting an animal -from fluffy rabbits to rough turtles- brings stress levels down significantly in both animal lovers and non-animal lovers.
+Research shows that the benefits of hanging out with your favorite animal -from fluffy rabbits to rough turtles- bring stress levels down significantly.
+That’s the same for both animal lovers and non-animal lovers.
 Want to know how to decrease cortisol?
 Play with a pet, yours or not!

-Elevated cortisol levels are dangerous for your overall physical and mental health, learning how to decrease cortisol helps you not only manage stress but sleep better, lose fat, reduce the abdominal circumference, resist infections and colds better, and overall – just feel good.
+Elevated cortisol levels are dangerous for your overall physical and mental health.
+Learning how to balance cortisol helps you manage your body’s response to stress, sleep better, lose fat, reduce abdominal circumference, resist infections and colds better, and overall – just feel good.